 Miss Rodeo Canada Competition

-Five contestants will be judged in many areas, including horsemanship, public speaking and rodeo knowledge.
-Miss Rodeo Canada 2020 will make over 400 personal appearances across the country.
+The contestants will be judged in many areas including horsemanship, public speaking, and rodeo knowledge.
+Miss Rodeo Canada 2022 will make hundreds of personal appearances across the country.

 Miss Rodeo Canada Contestants

 Naomi Akkermans – Miss Ponoka Stampede